Year 4 - Hawthorn, Poplar and Elm Classes

 - visit to Hastings Museum

 Parent meetings will be arranged twice a year to set your child’s targets, and discuss progress.
-If you would like to speak to us at any other time, please feel free to pop in and see us, or put a note in your child’s home-school link book.
+If you would like to speak to us at any other time, please feel free to pop in and see us by making an appointment on the dojo app.

 Have a look on the tabs below to see what we have been learning about in each term…

 Term 1 has been a lot of fun!

 Our theme for Term 1 was ‘Robin Hood’ and the children enjoyed learning all about the legend and writing their own retelling of the Robin Hood story.
 Just like the outlaws of old, Poplar Class have enjoyed Monday afternoons in our woodland area!
 During their Forest School lessons, they have learned all sorts of outdoor skills including den-building and making fires.